djfrsn/ChessBase/dev notes.md

 starting reading custom elements docs to get a better understanding of the api @ 10:44

+review my paperchess(https://github.com/djfrsn/paperchess) code to see how I implemented the chess board array @ 10:45

 start coding board array @ 10:47

 start figuring out how to determine which pieces to place in which square board array @ 11:00

 pivot to rendering board based on squares @ 11:03

-review my paperchess(https://github.com/djfrsn/paperchess) code to see how I implemented the chess board array @ 10:45
+spent some time figuring out how to use the render method in conjuction with the board array...now rendering board @ 11:12

+board styles complete! 🎉 @ 11:26

+start thinking about how to implement the pieces @ 11:26